Job Interviews: Best Practices for Legal Compliance

 Although the employer may be trying to get to know the candidate better, making comments or asking questions related to a protected human rights ground runs the risk of being discriminatory.
 Even if the employer does not hire the individual because another candidate had more skills and experience, the non-hired candidate may believe that such area of questioning was the reason they were not hired.

 In Kartuzova v HMA Pharmacy Ltd, 2012 HRTO 328, the employer asked questions about the candidate’s family, marital status, and how she came to Canada.
 While the applicant had been informed that she would be hired earlier in the interview, after she answered the personal questions, the job interview ended abruptly and she was not offered a position.
 The Human Rights Tribunal of Ontario found discrimination and held the lack of intention to offend of discriminate was not a consideration.

 In Browning v Northend Body Shop Ltd, 2017 HRTO 1001, the employer, an auto-body shop, asked the co-op student whether “she really wanted to get her hands dirty because his shop was dirty”, and instead offered her filing and telephone tasks.
 Such comments were held to be discriminatory on the basis of sex.

 A human rights application or complaint can result in the employer paying significant damages, in addition to the costs required to defend these.
 As such, employers should take every precaution available to avoid even appearing to discriminate against a candidate during the job interview process.

-If you are an employer and want to ensure you are complying with human rights legislation, or a job seeker who believes you have experienced discrimination, our team of experienced workplace lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.
+If you are an employer and want to ensure you are complying with human resources legislation, or a job seeker who believes you have experienced discrimination, our team of experienced human resources lawyers at Achkar Law can help.